 In Acts 18, Priscilla and her husband Aquila “expounded unto [Apollos] the way of God more perfectly” (Acts 18:26).
 She expounded!
 Through systematic, intelligent exposition of the Scriptures, she and her husband were able to convince a man who was “mighty in the scriptures” (Acts 18:24).

 A Word-filled woman sharpens those around her.

 Does Priscilla fit our conventional idea of a Proverbs 31 woman?
 Why not!
-A Word-filled woman can be just as feminine, meek and quiet spirited (1 Peter 3:4), submissive to her husband (Ephesians 5:22), and attentive to her domestic responsibilities (Titus 2:4) as any other woman.
+A Word-filled woman can be just as feminine, meek and quiet spirited (1 Pet.
+3:4), submissive to her husband (Eph.
+5:22), and attentive to her domestic responsibilities (Titus 2:4) as any other woman.
 One of the positive things that we often overlook in 1 Corinthians 14:35 (“if they will learn anything, let them ask their husbands at home”) is that the women desired to learn!
 They asked questions!
 The church must cultivate this kind of interest and channel it in appropriate ways.
 My wife comes to me several times each week with excellent Bible questions.
 When discipling couples, I find that the wives are often more perceptive than their husbands and ask some of the most scrutinizing questions.

 The kind of woman who is teaching other women “good things” (Titus 2:3-5) should certainly be well-versed in the Word.
 This kind of woman, a word-filled woman, sharpens those around her.
 “She opens her mouth with wisdom, and the teaching of kindness is on her tongue” (Prov.
 31:26).
 We need more Priscillas—and pastors who encourage and equip them to use their gifts.